Curraghs: Flora

-The Curraghs are a tapestry of scrubland, including willow and bog myrtle scrub.
+The Curraghs are a varied scrubland, including willow and bog myrtle scrub.
 Sphagnum moss, a common species, is responsible for the high levels of peat in the area.
 The peat and wetland topography of the area combine to create a series of bogs.
 The abundance of peat has had a direct effect on the island's human inhabitants over the years, with the peat being used as fuel in people's homes.

 The Curraghs are also home to six different species of orchid, including the heath spotted orchid.

 Etymology

-In Manx Gaelic, a curragh originally referred to open wetland or mites habitats, however as the Ballaugh Curragh has dried up and transitioned from open mire into willow carr and scrub habitat, now widely found in the Isle of Man, the meaning of the word curragh has changed accordingly.
+In Manx Gaelic, a curragh originally referred to open wetland or mites habitats; however as the Ballaugh Curragh has dried up and transitioned from open mire into willow carr and scrub habitat, now widely found in the Isle of Man, the meaning of the word curragh has changed accordingly.